iamsurya/myo-armband-nn/README.md

 # myo-armband-nn
+This is a fork of the [myo-armband-nn github project](https://github.com/exelban/myo-armband-nn/).

+## Changes made after fork
+Added entries to .gitignore
+Added ipynotebook files to train and test that explain the code and model better.

+## Instructions

+Clone this repository.
+Train the model using python train.py or training.ipynb Test (Predict labels) using python3 predict_train_dataset.py or Predict_train_dataset.ipynb

+## Description
-Gesture recognition using [myo armband](https://www.myo.com) via neural network (tensorflow library).
+The project performs gesture recognition using [myo armband](https://www.myo.com) via neural network (tensorflow library).
 ![](https://s3.eu-central-1.amazonaws.com/serhiy/Github_repo/myo-armband-nn-logo.jpg)